CTV Atlantic: History

 CJCH was a charter CTV affiliate when that network began on October 1, 1961.
 CJCB and CKCW were established as CBC Television stations in 1954.
 CKCW affiliated with CTV in 1969, adding sister station CKLT the same year.
-Between 1969 and 1976, CKCW's relay stations in Northern New Brunswick (Campbellton, Upsalquitch Lake and Newcastle [Miramichi], plus three relay stations in Quebec) carried a combined CBC/CTV schedule, becoming full relays of CKCW after CHSJ in Saint John, the CBC affiliate in New Brunswick, established its own relays in the area.
+Between 1969 and 1976, CKCW's relay stations in Northern New Brunswick (Campbellton, Upsalquitch Lake and Newcastle [Miramichi], plus three relay stations in Quebec) carried a combined CBC/CTV schedule, becoming full relays of CKCW after CHSJ-TV in Saint John, the CBC affiliate in New Brunswick, established its own relays in the area.

 CHUM Limited, a Toronto broadcaster, bought CJCH in 1970, CJCB in 1971 and CKCW and CKLT in 1972.
 After the CBC opened a relay in Sydney, CHUM switched CJCB's affiliation to CTV and merged its four Maritimes CTV affiliates into the ATV system.
 Shortly afterward, CKCW opened a rebroadcaster in Charlottetown, making Prince Edward Island the last province to get CTV.
 On February 26, 1997 (with CRTC approval given on August 28, 1997), as part of a group deal, the ATV stations were sold to CTV.

 Although each station originally produced its own news and local programming, these were progressively cut back from the 1980s onward.
 Today, nearly all programming originates from Halifax.
 However, CJCB and CKCW break off from CJCH's signal to air separate commercials and locally produced telethons.

 As with many regional networks, this creates a balancing act where local stories in one community or province are of little interest in another area of CTV Atlantic's coverage area, and viewers in each province feel the news division focuses too much on either New Brunswick or Nova Scotia, along with a lesser focus on Prince Edward Island.
 However, CTV Atlantic has had some of the highest ratings of any local newscasts in Canada, although its presence and viewing audience is somewhat less in PEI mainly as a result of competition from CBCT in Charlottetown, which provides the province's only PEI-specific newscast.

 On October 11, 2005, ATV was renamed "CTV Atlantic".
 Most other CTV owned-and-operated stations had been renamed the prior week.
 Due to it being in the Atlantic Time Zone and ahead an hour of the Eastern Time Zone, some programming on CTV Atlantic airs at different times than on the master main Eastern/Central CTV feed and for programming from the United States, is actually carried ahead of its first airing on their original American networks.

 Newscasts and regionally-produced programming

-CTV Atlantic produces 28 hours of local programming each week.
+CTV Atlantic produces 25.5 hours of local programming each week.
 All news programs are produced in 16:9 high definition as of July 13, 2014 at CJCH's Robie Street studio in Halifax.
 CTV News also has news bureaus in Sydney, New Glasgow, Saint John, Fredericton and Moncton.